Quick Facts | Answer |

 Michigan law does not require a specific notice period before raising the rent, in most situations.

-Landlords may include a provision in the lease agreement that allows rent increases during the lease term with at least 30 days’ notice, due to an increase in:
+Landlords may also include a provision in the lease agreement that allows rent increases during the lease term with at least 30 days’ notice, due to an increase in:

 - Utility costs